cldeluna/trusty-ansible-working/README.md

 Assumptions:
 The environment will be on a laptop or destop running Windows 7, 10 or Mac OS-X 10.8 or later.
-You have access to test network equiment either real or virutal
+You have access to test network equiment either real or virtual.

 Requirements:
  Docker Toolbox Installed and Working